cassiecarr/vector/README.md

 # vector

-This vector class was built using the Udaciy linear algebra course.
+This vector class was built using the Udacity linear algebra course.
 It provides basic functions for doing vector mathematics

 ## Installation